IEEE 6G Wireless Communication Systems: Applications, Requirements, Technologies, Challenges, and Research Directions LINK

 Intro

-Laws concerning security, privacy, and individual rights typically arise from societal pressures, significant events, and governmental responses.
+Laws concerning security, privacy, and individual rights, typically arise from societal pressures, significant events, and governmental responses.
 These legal frameworks are established following periods of public concern, where citizens seek protection from perceived threats or violations, or in reaction to incidents that reveal inadequacies in existing systems, prompting legislative action.

-Some examples are : World War II and the Holocaust’s Nazi atrocities from 1939-1945 > The STASI’s extensive surveillance in 1989 contributed to strengthened privacy laws in reunified Germany > COINTELPro exposures in 1971 > The CIA’s MKUltra experiments, uncovered in the 1970s > The Chernobyl nuclear disaster in 1986 > The 9/11 attacks in 2001 > The Bill of rights and Human rights Laws, etc. It is fair to mention due to the scope of some issues, that some Laws aren’t fully/properly addressed or ensure accountability.
+World War II and the Holocaust’s Nazi atrocities from 1939-1945 > The STASI’s extensive surveillance in 1989 contributed to strengthened privacy laws in reunified Germany > COINTELPro exposures in 1971 > The CIA’s MKUltra experiments, uncovered in the 1970s > The Chernobyl nuclear disaster in 1986 > The 9/11 attacks in 2001 > The Bill of rights and Human rights Laws, etc. >>> Due to the scope of some issues, some Laws aren’t fully/properly addressed or ensure accountability.

 In addition the term"Emerging Technologies" is widely used in studies, reports, and whitepapers that encompasses everything from the scholarly domains, science and technology industry, the civilian enviroment, communications and health industry etc. The frequent use of the phrase conveys a forward-looking stance in an era of rapid technological progress.
 However, the phrase’s ambiguity and lack of temporal clarity also makes it a susceptible tool for misinformation: